amanpatel3045/SimplyFy-Softech-Assignment/Problem 2/Readme.md

 ```

 ### Running this code will output the route your son traveled, starting from Kiev and visiting all the mentioned cities.
-This code provides a solution to the problem of finding a travel route using available train tickets, demonstrating how to represent and traverse the data without the need for a graph data structure.